DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

     "Multiple expansions",
     "Win/Loss along with point scoring gives good replayability", "Adventure pack expansions give campaign gameplay",
-    "Upgrading your character is satisfying and impactful", ]
+    "Upgrading your character is satisfying",
+  ]
 cons:
   [
     "Combat mechanics feel undercooked",
-    "Plot cards become repetitive quickly without expansions", "Often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Instructions aren't the best with the appendix being essential", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play", ]
+    "Plot cards become repetitive quickly without expansions", "Often came across cards that used morality even though I had not had the chance to increase/decrease my morality yet", "Manual isn't great for a simple game with the appendix/helper being essential when first playing", "Physical edition is expensive especially if exporting out of the USA", "Limited expansions available for Print and Play", ]